department-of-veterans-affairs/vets-website/content/pages/vocational-rehab-and-employment/family-members.md

 relatedlinks:
   - url: /vocational-rehab-and-employment/vetsuccess/
     title: VetSuccess on Campus
     description: Find out if our counselors can help you transition from military to college life.
+  - url: /vocational-rehab-and-employment/eligibility/
+    title: Eligibiliy for Servicemembers and Veterans
+    description: Find out if the Servicemember or Veteran in your family is eligible for VR&E benefits and services.
   - url: /vocational-rehab-and-employment/service-disabled/
-    title: Options and Eligibility for the Service Disabled
+      title: VR&E Programs for Servicemembers and Veterans
-    description: Help the Servicemember or Veteran in your family find out if they're eligible for VR&amp;E benefits and services.
+    description: Help the Servicemember or Veteran in your family explore VR&E support-and-service tracks for help learning new skills, finding a new job, staring a business, getting educational counseling, or returning to their former job.
   - url: /vocational-rehab-and-employment/apply-vre/
     title: Application Process for Servicemembers and Veterans
     description: Help the Servicemember or Veteran in your family learn how to apply for VR&amp;E benefits and services.